|

 willing to let Him?
 Are we willing, as James charges, to pray for the sick

+and actually expect them to be healed?
 If so, adventure awaits.
 Once we grasp the significance

 of prayer and the miracle-working power of God, we open ourselves up to

+the incredible.
 One of the best word pictures of what could happen —

 indeed, what should happen — in churches today comes from author Annie Dillard

 in her book, Teaching a Stone to Talk.
+Dillard suspects that when churchgoers routinely address

 the "Holy, Holy, Holy Lord, God of power and might," we have no idea what